rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![1 nx game info output](https://github.com/user-attachments/assets/e4c83e0c-0cd5-47f7-bea0-d1a4f91dccbe)

 You'll (hopefully) see the Game Name, Languages, and GameID1 auto-populated.
 It should also populate the version and update in File Info.
-If for whatever reason NXGameInfo messes up, you can always manually type the values.
-DOES NOT SUPPORT MULTI-TITLE CARTS YET.
+If for whatever reason the NX Game Info import messes up, you can always manually type the values. **NOTE: THIS IMPORT TOOL DOES NOT SUPPORT MULTI-TITLE CARTS YET.**

 Add the applicable cart region so all fields are filled out: